The Transparency Code

 Accounts year ending 31st March 2018

 We have adopted a Code of Conduct in line with the Nolan principles.
 The code deal’s with councillors’ obligations about their conduct including the registration and disclosure of their interests.

 Section 27 of the Localism Act 2011 requires all members of the Parish Council to register their interests, by completing a Register of Members Interests form.
-You can view Parish Councillors Register of Interests on our Who we are page.
+The Register of members interests 2015&16 is open to inspection by the public.